Pocklington Canal: Restoration

 In 2014, the Waterway Recovery Group held a camp at the canal, and restored much of the towpath between Giles and Sandhill locks.
 Around 1 mi of the non-navigable section was dredged in 2017, as it was becoming choked with reeds.
 Some 8,000 tonnes of silt were removed by an amphibious dredger, and the nutrient-rich material was re-used on a local farm.
 The creation of areas of open water was expected to improve the bio-diversity of the canal corridor, for the benefit of rare aquatic plants and the 15 species of dragonfly and damsel for which the canal provides habitat.
 In late July 2018 the section of canal between the Melbourne Arm and the Bielby Arm was re-opened to navigation, exactly 200 years after the original opening of the canal.
 Restoration of the swing bridge below Walbut lock was funded by a donation from the Pocklington Canal Boat Club in 2014, and the refurbishment of Walbut and Thornton locks was aided by a grant of £500,000 from the Heritage Lottery Fund and £106,400 from the Inland Waterways Association.
 Dredging of the channel and cutting back the reeds was undertaken by the Canal and River Trust.

 The canal society own a trip boat called New Horizons, which is based at Melbourne, and is used to enable the public to experience a cruise on the canal during the summer months.
 The canal is also noted for its wide variety of fish stocks, including tench, bream, perch and roach.
 It is popular with anglers, and the fishing rights are licensed to the York and District Amalgamation of Anglers.
 Restoration is ongoing and around 7 mi of the canal had been restored by 2020.
 The section from the River Derwent to the Bielby Arm is navigable, and two of the remaining five locks have been renovated.

+Water quality

+The Environment Agency measures the water quality of the waterways in England.
+Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
+There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
+Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated good or fail.

+The water quality of the Pocklington Canal was as follows in 2019.